 William Martin Murphy founded the 'Irish Independent' newspaper in 1905.
 He was the aggressive leader of the anti- workers' employers association in the Dublin 'Lock-Out' of 1913.

-Click 'Invite' to connect with more members of the Murphy tribe.
+Write an email address and click 'Invite' to share this page with more members of the Murphy tribe.

 Why not see what your family crest could look like based on your own family characteristics?Create Crest